cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 Object boxes store and display the last computed instance, until a new evaluation replaces it.

-The value is aslo stored and reloaded within the patch.
+The value is also stored and reloaded within the patch.

 ## Visualization

 Object boxes generally have visualization modes, which can be selected from the [inspector view](inspector) or using the <kbd>M</kbd> key.

-* **hidden**: the contents is hidden / the box only displays its reference class name (and possiblym its name — see below).
+* **hidden**: the contents is hidden / the box only displays its reference class name (and possibly its name — see below).
 * **text**: displays the contents of the visible class _slots_ as text.
 * **mini-view** (when implemented for a given object): a graphical preview of the current value.